Dharma transmission: Abuse scandals

-The students expect the real teacher to be an ideal teacher and look forward to having such an ideal teacher lead and instruct them.
-The student who enters the practice having read a myth will expect to find the myth and will think they have found the myth.
-Unfortunately, they have found the myth without recognizing it for what it is.
-What they really have found, all too often, is another story of ordinary, flawed human behavior.
+According to Stuart Lachs, such scandals have been possible because of the status given to roshis by dharma transmission, and "a desire for the master's aura, recognition, and approval."
+Lachs explains that students often come to the practice with an idealized expectation of Zen teachers and a wish to encounter a certain mythology, without recognizing it as such.
+Instead, what is often encountered is just "another story of ordinary, flawed human behavior."
+Bodhin Kjolhede also observes the role the idealization of dharma transmission has played in enabling abuses.
+He remarks, "At one center in this country, the teacher urged his disciples, 'Just get Dharma transmission; once you get that, no one will be able to touch you.'
+This worship of formalized legitimacy invites abuses; once a teacher believes that 'no one can touch you,' he has all but granted himself moral license – with consequences that have proven damaging to Zen and Buddhism in general."

-With the idealization of the teacher through ideas of lineage and dharma transmission comes the reification of the role and subordinate position of the student.
+With the idealization of the teacher through ideas of lineage and dharma transmission also comes the reification of the role and subordinate position of the student.
 Where the actions of a teacher, defined by the institutional role, are necessarily considered good and pure, critical thinking on the part of the student can be dismissed as ego-driven and self-centered.
 This creates an opening for all kinds of potential abuse.
 Consequently, students may become objectified as a means to achieve a teacher's ends, or fulfill their desires, whatever those may be.
 Additionally, while teachers are socially defined in idealized terms, they may be simultaneously aware of their own human shortcomings.
 In this sense, the consciousness of such a teacher is split, with the idealization producing an internal otherness and alienation.
 Such a teacher may come to actually disdain the student who accepts their idealized status, looking upon the student with contempt as one who is easily fooled, seeing them as an object to be used.